adueck/split-video-by-srt/README.md

 **requires ffmpeg**

-This works, but it is very beta.
+This works, but it is beta.
 More features and functionality to come.